kevinsuner/run-go/README.md

 <h1 align="left">RunGo</h1>
 <br />

-RunGo is a free cross-platform Go playground, that allows users to experiment, prototype and get instant feedback.
+RunGo is a free cross-platform Go playground that allows users to experiment, prototype and get instant feedback.
 It provides support for running Go versions from 1.16+, and is built on top of [Fyne](https://fyne.io), a cross-platform GUI toolkit made with Go and inspired by Material Design.